Words by Lidia Ratoi

 New technologies, and in particular artificial intelligence, are drastically changing the nature of creative processes.
 What drew you to embrace AI to create art?

-New technologies are indeed changing the creation process, by allowing new levels of collaboration between human and algorithms.
+New technologies are indeed changing the creation process, by allowing new levels of collaboration between humans and algorithms.
 We decided to start working with AI to create art when we encountered Generative Adversarial Networks.
-When we first heard about the technology, we were amazed by its creative potential, and we were eager to see people’s reaction to it as compared to human creativity.
+When we first heard about the technology, we were amazed by its creative potential, and we were eager to see people’s reactions to it as compared to human creativity.
 The best way to do so seemed to be questioning through art so that we all have a point of reference when discussing it.

 How do you define art created with AI and algorithms?

 For us, art created with AI and algorithms is just another consequence of people expressing their creativity with new tools.

 Could you tell our audience about your piece and why do you think it generated interest in an auction giant like Christie’s?

 The piece, Edmond de Belamy, is one of the eleven artworks of the collection of portraits that we created using artificial intelligence (Generative Adversarial Networks).
 The artwork is printed using inkjet on canvas, presented in a golden wooden frame, and signed with the algebraic formula of the algorithm.
 We believe that Christie’s chose it because although it was created using relatively new technologies that were unknown to the general public, it also fits the “classical” codes of art, and allows to have a reference for analyzing the artwork.
 Our belief is that Christie’s chose this artwork for its accessibility.